Head lice are tiny insects that live on the skin covering the top of your head (scalp). Head lice may also be found in eyebrows and eyelashes.

 Head lice can live up to 30 days on a human.
 Their eggs can live for more than 2 weeks.

 Head lice spread easily, particularly among school children.
 Head lice are more common in close, overcrowded living conditions.

-- Come in close contact with a person who has lice
+- You come in close contact with a person who has lice.

-- Touch the clothing or bedding of someone who has lice
+- You touch the clothing or bedding of someone who has lice.

-- Share hats, towels, brushes, or combs of someone who has lice
+- You share hats, towels, brushes, or combs of someone who has lice.

 Having head lice causes intense itching, but does not lead to serious medical problems.
 Unlike body lice, head lice never carry or spread diseases.

 Having head lice does NOT mean the person has poor hygiene or low social status.